Ghetto Gastro’s Top 5 Restaurants in New York City

 Powered by ideas on community and Blackness, this culinary trio have been shaking up the culture of the Bronx and beyond.
 With their new book, Black Power Kitchen, Ghetto Gastro is taking the art of cooking to new heights.

-Their first-ever book is a celebration of Black culture; a manifesto of recipes and strikingly beautiful work of art that will spark conversation about inclusion, race, access, and how food—and knowing how to cook—provide a path to freedom and self-empowerment.
+Their first-ever book is a celebration of Black culture; a tome of recipes and art that also dives into pieces on inclusion, race, access, and how food can be a tool for empowerment.

 In this Guide

 “Highbridge is a neighbourhood in the Bronx that's connected to Washington Heights in the Upper Manhattan by way of the pedestrian high bridge.
 The blending of cultures across this physical landscape is rich and the patties have a nice sweetness and a spicy punch.
 They also take some time, because you'll need to ferment the plantains for the filling for up to one week, which adds a tangy depth to the flavour.”More Info